Kirk Pearson

 I am the founder of Dogbotic, a creative audio studio where I’ve taught thousands of students from fifty countries how to build synthesizers from scratch—a subject I literally wrote the book on (Electronic Music From Scratch, Make: Publications).

 Currently, I live in Berkeley and much of my efforts are focused on the Bay Area’s DIY music community.
-I previously served as the Head of Sound at the legendary 924 Gilman Street and am a co-founder of The Planetarium, a new all-ages performance space in Richmond, CA.
+I am a proud co-founder of The Planetarium, a new all-ages performance space in Richmond, CA. Through 2025, I served as the Head of Sound at the legendary 924 Gilman Street.

 kirkpear at gmail dot com